stowball/hucssley/hucssley-classes.md

 #### Maps

 If using a map, the majority of class names will use the map keys as the class name suffix, and the map values as the CSS value.
-This allows you to customize the class names to suit your workflow, or fix [mistakes in CSS](https://wiki.csswg.org/ideas/mistakes).
+This allows you to customise the class names to suit your workflow, or fix [mistakes in CSS](https://wiki.csswg.org/ideas/mistakes).

 The following variable: